United Nations: General Assembly

-The General Assembly is the main deliberative assembly of the UN.
-Composed of all UN member states, the assembly meets in regular yearly sessions at the General Assembly Hall, but emergency sessions can also be called.
-The assembly is led by a president, elected from among the member states on a rotating regional basis, and 21 vice-presidents.
-The first session convened 10 January 1946 in the Methodist Central Hall in London and included representatives of 51 nations.
+The General Assembly is the primary deliberative assembly of the UN.
+Composed of all UN member states, the assembly gathers at annual sessions at the General Assembly Hall, but emergency sessions can be summoned.
+The assembly is led by a president, elected by the member states on a rotating regional basis, and 21 vice-presidents.
+The first session convened on 10 January 1946 in the Methodist Central Hall in London and comprised representatives of 51 nations.

-When the General Assembly decides on important questions such as those on peace and security, admission of new members and budgetary matters, a two-thirds majority of those present and voting is required.
+When the General Assembly decides on seminal questions such as those on peace and security, admission of new members and budgetary matters, a two-thirds majority of those present and voting is required.
 All other questions are decided by a majority vote.
-Each member country has one vote.
+Each member has one vote.
 Apart from the approval of budgetary matters, resolutions are not binding on the members.
 The Assembly may make recommendations on any matters within the scope of the UN, except matters of peace and security that are under consideration by the Security Council.

 Draft resolutions can be forwarded to the General Assembly by its six main committees: